anhhoangt/Pickle-Zone/pickleball-marketplace-devmate-summary.md

 ## 1. Overview

 Pickleball Marketplace (a.k.a.
 PickleZone) is an enterprise-oriented platform for buying, selling, and managing pickleball equipment.
 It delivers a responsive React single-page application backed by a NestJS API with Prisma ORM and PostgreSQL.
-The system emphasizes modular domain boundaries (auth, users, products) and lays groundwork for marketplace capabilities such as order management, reviews, and inventory tracking.......
+The system emphasizes modular domain boundaries (auth, users, products) and lays groundwork for marketplace capabilities such as order management, reviews, and inventory tracking........

 **Key Capabilities**
 - User authentication, profile management, password recovery